Mission: Magic, Book Two

 Mal learned of true nature while on a job to recover a stolen trio of charms.
 Two were sort of a yin-yang pair, in that they worked together for greatest efficacy.
 Trouble was, what they worked together to do was suck up all the life within five yards or so.
 The act of doing so recharged them and they could be used repeatedly, making them a terrific tool for a harvester who wanted to kill a specific target without damaging the merchandise, as it were.
 The third piece of the set was a ring that protected the wearer from the effects of the charm.

 Cesar Reyes, one of Mal’s not-entirely-ethical competitors, had stolen the charms and she’d tracked him to Markham and stolen them back.
 In doing so, she’d discovered Markham’s secret.
-Trouble was, stealing the charms back had spooked him and he’d gone underground.
+Trouble was, stealing the charms back had spooked him and he’d gone underground as far as his illegal activities.
 She’d reported him to Acadia, but without concrete proof, they wouldn’t move against him.
 He had too much clout.

 She’d let it go after that, mostly because she’d been attacked by the lich and she’d just not thought about him.
 Now that he was here in her crosshairs, she wasn’t going to let him get away.